Sell My Cell Tower Lease

 How to Determine the Best Offer to Sell My Cell Tower Lease?

-In a typical transaction, buyers of cell tower and rooftop leases will want to buy out your rental income.
-In return, they will offer to pay you about 12 to 15 years of income upfront, regardless of when your tower lease expires.
-The lease buyers become the new landlords of the cell tower lease on your property and take over negotiations of future lease extensions.
-There are many factors that determine pricing, all of which are proprietary financial models created by each wireless lease buyer.
+In a typical transaction, buyers of cell tower and rooftop leases will want to buy out your rental income in return for a lumpsum upfront payment to you, regardless of when your tower lease expires.
+Conditions of the cell site, the terms of your wireless lease, proximity to nearby towers, and other factors do swing the price up or down.
+The lease buyer becomes the new landlord of the cell tower lease on your property and take over negotiations of future lease extensions.
+These many factors that determine pricing drive the proprietary financial models created by each wireless lease buyer.
 However, the biggest drivers of pricing are the financial and contractual terms of your wireless lease.
 This is why jumping to cell tower lease buyout negotiations may not be in the best interest of our clients.
 While these are the key determinants of pricing, there are other factors that influence pricing such as location, interest rates, and cellular traffic growth potential.
-Having a thorough understanding of your site’s value will help guide the bidding and pricing negotiations to get the most out of this type of transaction.
+Having a thorough understanding of your site’s value will help guide the bidding process and term negotiations to get the most out of your lease buyout transaction.

 When Is The Best Time To Sell Your Lease?